hugopl/gi-crystal/README.md

 ## Contributing

+See [HACKING.md](HACKING.md) for details about how the generator works.

 1. Fork it (<https://github.com/hugopl/gi-crystal/fork>)
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)